paasovaara/blackjack/Octave/README.md

 ### Simple model ver 1.

 dataset-simulated1.txt contains results from monte carlo simulation where we only peek the next card, never more than one.
-This results that sometimes model suggest to stay even if player pips < 11 (when you should never stay) and also it seems to prefer to stay more than it wants to hit.
+This could result that more complicated model would suggest to stay even if player pips < 11 (when you should never stay) and also it seems to prefer to stay more than it wants to hit.
 TODO => simulate multiple depths

 Also first iteration only uses playerBestPips and dealerBestPips